paquettg/php-html-parser/README.md

 **removeDoubleSpace**

-Set this to `false` if you want to preserver whitespace inside of text nodes.
+Set this to `false` if you want to preserve whitespace inside of text nodes.
 It is set to `true` by default.

 Static Facade
 -------------